-When I was first introduced to Radical Honesty by Bernie, something in my body seemed to scream ‘YES’! and I fell in love with the practice right then and there.
+When I was first introduced to Radical Honesty on a Tinder date with Bernie, something in my body seemed to scream ‘YES’! and I fell in love with the practice right then and there.

-Since then, I have practiced Radical Honesty two years and counting, led weekly meetups in my city, completed the Honesty Europe Practitioner Program as well as the Radical Honesty Trainer Foundations Course, and most recently, was very excited when asked to help lead some of the group work and hot seat sessions at the summer retreat in Finland.
-I’m looking forward to taking on more of a facilitator role in the next few years.
+Since then, I have practiced Radical Honesty two years and counting, led weekly meetups in my city, completed the Honesty Europe Practitioner Program as well as the Radical Honesty Trainer Foundations Course and Trainer’s Training.
+Now, I am assisting Tuulia and Pete at their in-person and online Radical Honesty workshops throughout Europe.

-At the moment, I’m working on freeing myself from some of the other strategies I learned as a young person to get by.
-For example, I learned how to keep my voice down, how to control myself at all costs, suppress my anger and other unruly emotions, generally be good, please others, do as I’m told, not ask for too much, and if I didn’t have anything nice to say, don’t say anything at all.
-I learned to take care of and help others whenever possible, sometimes at the expense of my own needs.
-I also learned to be grateful for my circumstances, be compassionate, independent and self-sufficient, and work hard.
+My conditioning taught me to stay quiet, control myself at all costs, suppress my anger and other unruly emotions, generally be good, please others, do as I’m told, not ask for too much, and if I didn’t have anything nice to say, don’t say anything at all.

 This quote sums it up so nicely:

 So, will I meet you there – at an upcoming workshop?